Posted by Edelweiss Patterns on June 16, 2012

 Women and Children First

 And if there was one thing that kept the men on the battlefield fighting, it was the thought of the women and children back home.
 Pictures of mothers with their babies were widely publicized on war posters, and I found a couple similar pictures from old magazines I have.

 The WWII Heroes

 And thanks to the sacrifices that the soldiers and their families made, America as they knew it was able to continue.

-I think of the young man who was engaged to marry my mother’s grandmother.
+I think of the young man who was engaged to marry another great-grandma of mine.
 He went off to war – and never came back.
 Countless thousands of America’s finest never had families of their own, so that those who remained might live in freedom.

 Sometimes when I think back to that era, it saddens me to see how far America has fallen.
 Back in the 1940s (according to those who lived back then), small-town America was a place where you could leave your doors unlocked and let your children play outside by themselves without fear of their getting abducted.
 Most young girls were protected by their daddies from any “bad guys” and were rarely left in dangerous situations.
 Back then girls were ladies and boys were men, and they both seemed to enjoy their roles while dressing the part.